Haak0/Haak0.github.io/index.md

 # About me
 24, Oglala Lakota.
 I am currently pursuing an assiociates degree in IT at United Tribes.
 I am originally from the Pine Ridge Indian Reservation.

+# what are you excited about learning from the esiil stars intership?

 # Questions?